awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
 That way you don't have an unused entity that isn't actively monitored or maintained\.

 **Important**
-You must first disable GuardDuty in all regions where it is enabled in order to delete the `AWSServiceRoleForAmazonGuardDuty`\.
+You must first disable GuardDuty in all Regions where it is enabled in order to delete the `AWSServiceRoleForAmazonGuardDuty`\.
 If the GuardDuty service isn't disabled when you try to delete the service\-linked role, the deletion fails\.
 For more information, see [Suspending or Disabling GuardDuty](guardduty_suspend-disable.md)\.

 When you disable GuardDuty, the `AWSServiceRoleForAmazonGuardDuty` is NOT automatically deleted\.
 If you then enable GuardDuty again, it'll start using the existing `AWSServiceRoleForAmazonGuardDuty`\.